Governments scramble to bring citizens home during travel chaos caused by war in the Middle East

 With airspace closed or heavily restricted across much of the Gulf, passengers have been stranded not only in the region but also in cities far from the fighting after their connecting flights in the Middle East were canceled.
 More than 20,000 of the more than 36,000 flights scheduled to fly to or from the Middle East between the start of the war and Wednesday have been canceled, according to aviation analytics firm Cirium.

-Amid the travel chaos and with commercial flights limited, governments have been mounting emergency operations.
+Data from flight-tracking service FlightAware showed there were 2,018 flight cancellations worldwide by Wednesday afternoon, down from about 3,150 on Monday.
+Major hubs in Dubai, Abu Dhabi and Doha were showing fewer cancellations of arriving and departing flights.

+Oman, Egypt, Saudi Arabia and Jordan have emerged as key transit points for repatriation flights evacuating foreign citizens.

 The French plane departed from Muscat, Oman and made a stop in Cairo, Egypt, before touching down at Paris Charles de Gaulle airport.
-Another flight carrying French citizens, who were based in Israel and managed to cross the border with Egypt, should arrive in France later Wednesday, Caroit said.
+Some 180 French nationals returning from Abu Dhabi on a military aircraft and 205 others returning from Israel via Sharm el-Sheikh on a chartered flight arranged by France were expected later Wednesday.

 Helping the most vulnerable